evahteri/Read-Review/README.md

  Read Review is a website to write and publish reviews of books and read other users' reviews of books.
  The app is hosted on heroku at https://tsoha-read-review.herokuapp.com/ App can be tested using any browser but I recommend using chrome as the app is developed using chrome as a test environment.
+ The app is usable on most mobile devices.

 ## State of development
 [Changelog](https://github.com/evahteri/Read-Review/blob/main/documentation/changelog.md) includes the progress of all main features.